Fitting CensoredDistributions.jl modified distributions with Turing.jl

 plot_fit_with_truth(interval_only_fit, Dict("dist.mu" => meanlog, "dist.sigma" => sdlog))

 Now we'll fit the full model that accounts for the censoring process.
-Since the CensoredDistributions_model was defined earlier and used for simulation, we'll reuse it for fitting - demonstrating the consistency of our approach.
+Since the CensoredDistributions_model was defined earlier and used for simulation, we'll reuse it for fitting.
+Here we fix the censoring windows and observation time based on the observed data and then condition on the weighted observations.

 CensoredDistributions_mdl = @with simulated_counts begin